Contents

 pathway name is hyperlinked to the corresponding pathway diagram.

-The Chromosomal Location field
+The Sequence Information field

-the C. albicans genome.
+indicates the location of the gene in the genome.
 The coordinates of each exon and

 intron are listed, with the relative position of these regions with